DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

 ## When will I find out if my application has been successful?

-Training providers have 40 working days to respond to your application.
-Holiday periods in England (such as Christmas and Easter) are not included in the 40 working days.
+Each training provider should review your application within 30 working days and decide whether to offer you a place on their course.

-If you apply after July, providers will have 20 working days to respond.
+If a training provider does not respond within 30 working days, you can apply to another course while you wait for their response.
+You can also contact the training provider for more information about your application.

-If they do not respond to your application within that time, your application for that course will become unsuccessful.
+Holiday periods in England (such as Christmas and Easter) are not included in the 30 working days.

 ### If you’re invited to interview